Prime Minister Abhisit Vejjajiva

 Dear Prime Minister,

-We look forward to your attention to these matters of concern.
+We look forward to your attention and response to these urgent matters of concern.

 Human Rights Watch